railz-ai/railz-visualizations/BOILERPLATE.md

 # Boilerplate Example Component

-Get started building a new Railz Visualization Component using this boilerplate example.
+Get started building a new Accounting Data as a Service™ Visualization Component using this boilerplate example.

 ## Component